Apply through LSAC

 Native Justice Scholarship

-If you are a Native applicant and/or you have demonstrated work experience in Native communities, please explain in a one-page, double-spaced essay your ongoing experience working in and with Native American communities and your intention to use your JD degree in the field of Native American law.
+All other applicants may be eligible for the Native Justice Scholarship by providing documentation to demonstrate an ongoing experience working in and with Native American communities as a career and the intention to use their JD degree in the field of Native American law.

 If you submitted documentation regarding your tribal affiliation and/or a heritage statement with your application, you do not need to include this information in the Native Justice Scholarship essay.